calebj/calebj-cogs/README.md

 It is possible to designate a special channel which punished users are allowed to speak in (for example, to discuss their infractions in private with a moderator).
 When set using `[p]punishset channel [channel]`, the punished role is automatically granted explicit permissions to read and speak in that channel.
 To view the current channel, run `[p]punishset channel` without any arguments.
 Or, to revert this setting and restore the normal permission overrides, run `[p]punishset clear-channel`.

+If the punished user(s) continue to be disruptive in the timeout channel, moderators can utilize the `[p]punish channel-hush [on_off]` command.
+When ON, the channel's permissions are changed to prevent them from posting in the channel, but still allow them to read it.
+This setting automatically resets to OFF when no more punishments are active.

 #### Punished user list formatting
 Support for multi-line headers and cells was added in tabluate version 0.8.0.
 If the installed version is older than that, the formatting for `[p]punish list` will revert to a single-row layout, which can easily overflow and cause ugly formatting.
 To prevent this, simply update tabulate (a quick shortcut to do so is `[p]debug bot.pip_install('tabulate')`).